piazza-energy/curated-resource-list/README.md

 - [stroma certification](https://www.stroma.com/certification/) for epc, gas, etc...

 ## General knowledge
+- the case for static storage: how Tesla big battery in Australia [provided a millisecond response](https://reneweconomy.com.au/tesla-big-battery-outsmarts-lumbering-coal-units-after-loy-yang-trips-70003/) to adjust frequency when a coal plant stopped working
+- AEMO and ARENA [build a 200MW battery](https://www.aemo.com.au/Media-Centre/AEMO-and-ARENA-demand-response-trial-to-provide-200MW-of-emergency-reserves-for-extreme-peaks) for extreme peaks, twice the size of the Tesla big battery
 - IPCC (intergovernmental panel on climate change) report on 1.5C released in early October 2018: [link](http://www.ipcc.ch/report/sr15/) this is the **badass doc** that worked as wake up call for loads of people
 - [NASA](https://climate.nasa.gov/) I love you :heart:
 - Current status of nuclear fusion (sept 18) [link](https://qz.com/1402282/in-search-of-clean-energy-investments-in-nuclear-fusion-startups-are-heating-up/)